-2. Persons with Disabilities: departments conduct an analysis of representation of persons with disabilities and set annual goals.
+2. Persons with Disabilities: departments conduct an analysis of representation of persons with disabilities, set annual goals and create action plans.

-3. Upward Mobility: departments identify their upward mobility classifications; the number of employees that are participating in upward mobility, and the number of employees expected to progress from positions in low-paying classifications to entry level technical, professional, and administrative positions and set annual goals.
+3. Upward Mobility: departments identify their upward mobility classifications; the number of employees that are participating in upward mobility; and the number of employees expected to advance from low paying, entry-level classifications to entry-level technical, professional, and administrative classifications; set annual goals and create action plans.

-The analysis of employees in state civil service is due June 1st annually.
+The analysis of employees in state civil service is due annually on June 1st.
 Forms, instructions, and training materials are available via the CalHR Office of Civil Rights WFA Dashboard.
 EEO Officers should submit the names and email addresses of staff that need access to the WFA Dashboard to Workforce.Analysis@calhr.ca.gov.
 Employees that encounter technology challenges with the WFA Dashboard should first contact their respective information technology office to troubleshoot and resolve the issue before contacting the Office of Civil Rights.

 Departments download the blank WFA Forms from the dashboard and upload them again upon completion.
-The WFA Manual available on the dashboard provides comprehensive instructions on how to comply with the WFA requirements and complete the forms.
-Departments that believe they meet the criteria to receive an exemption from any of the WFA requirements may complete and submit a WFA Exemption Request Form.
-Departments will be informed if exemptions are approved or denied.
-If a department's exemption request is denied, it will be required to comply with the WFA requirements by the June 1 due date.
+The WFA Manual available on the dashboard provides instructions on how to complete the forms.
+Annually, a list of departments that are exempt from completing the WFA is published in the WFA dashboard.
+Departments that believe they meet the criteria to receive an exemption from any of the WFA components may contact the WFA Program at Workforce.Analysis@calhr.ca.gov.
+Departments must provide documentation supporting a request for an exemption.

 Workforce analysis is conducted because it is a requirement of the law that all employees and applicants are afforded equal employment opportunity.
 A portion of the data in the workforce analysis reports is included in the Annual Census of Employees in State Civil Service report which is submitted annually to the Governor and Legislature.